Classification

 # Crowdsource

-You can either click the Crowdsource button (below Import and Export) on thhe data page.
-Or from your AI version workspace, go to Crowdsourcing Data in competency sidebar.
+User can either click the Crowdsource button (below Import and Export) on the data page.
+Or from their AI version workspace, go to Crowdsourcing Data in competency sidebar.

 Default Settings:

-• Job Name: Name the job for your own reference.
+- Job Name: Name the job for reference.
 It will NOT be visible to the crowdsourcing workers.

-• Classification: Select the intent for which you are collecting data.
+- Classification: Select the intent for which data is being collected.

-• Example Utterance: Provide at least three example utterances to demonstrate to the crowdsource workers the kind of utterances you are collecting.
+- Example Utterance: Provide at least three example utterances to demonstrate to the crowdsource workers the kind of utterances being collected.

-• Number of Utterances: Number of utterances you are collecting.
+- Number of Utterances: Number of utterances being collected.
 It should be a multiple of 5, and no greater than 500.

 Advanced Settings:

-• Worker Country: You can choose the regions that the crowdsourcers are from.
+- Worker Country: Users can choose the regions that the crowdsourcers are from.
 Currently only three countries: China, United States and United Kingdom.

-3. Once all the information is filled in, you are ready to Launch the Job!
+Once all the information is filled in, user is ready to Launch the Job!

 Other actions: